pierreaubert/dotidx/README.md

 - integrate [go-substrate-rpc-client](https://github.com/centrifuge/go-substrate-rpc-client/blob/master/main_test.go) and see if it can replace Sidecar
 - add another database support, easy with the interface.
 Options are ScyllaDB, Cassandra or FoundationDB.
-- more testing for other parachains (currently only Relay Chain and StateMint are tested.
+- more testing for other parachains (currently only Relay Chain and StateMint are tested).
-- add a frontend to the DB with some UI
-- replace the pile of shell scripts with a proper installer
+- replace the pile of shell scripts with a proper installer, see `cmd/dixmgr`.
+- automate the monitoring, nicely working but also a pile of config files and shell scripts.
+- harden the solution (Vault or encrypted credential in systemd), firewall.
+- compare performance of doing json parsing in the DB or in the frontend.

 ## License